Using Evaluation – Strategies and Capacity Courses

 Description: Interventions and programs are implemented within complex environments that present challenges for collecting program performance information.
 A general problem for performance measurement initiatives — and what often causes them to fall short of their intended objectives — is the failure to choose performance measures that are actionable, meaning that they are linked to practices that an organization or agency can actually do something about, and the changes in those practices can be linked directly to improved outcomes and sustained impact.

 This class introduces complex adaptive systems (CAS) thinking and addresses the implication of CAS in evaluating the outcomes and impact of interventions and programs.
 Examples used in this case range from healthcare, education, transportation and safety, developing countries, and research and development environments.
 The class examines performance measurement strategies that support actionable data.
 The focus will be on data-based decision making, value-based issues, and practice-based evidence that can assist in moving performance measurement and quality monitoring activities from a process, outcome, and impact evaluation approach to continuous quality improvement.
 Business models such as Toyota Production System, Six-sigma, Balanced Scorecards, as well as knowledge management and benchmarking strategies will be discussed in terms of how they can inform improvement strategies.

-NOTE: Persons with some experience in program evaluation, and those with interest in a systems perspective will likely derive the most benefit from this course.
+Note: Persons with some experience in program evaluation, and those with interest in a systems perspective will likely derive the most benefit from this course.

-Instructor: Dr. Stephanie Evergreen
+Instructor: Stephanie Evergreen, PhD